Meet our instructors

 MCAT: 518

-Education: Stanford University, Human Biology (Honors)
+Education: UCSF, School of Medicine (2029); Stanford University, Human Biology (2023)

-Sarrah has a long history in education, from tutoring math in high school to being a TA in human biology and computer science courses at Stanford.
+Sarrah has a long history in education, from tutoring math in high school to being a TA in human biology and computer science courses in college.
 Her teaching philosophy centers on finding what works for each student’s learning style.
 As someone who studied for the MCAT in just two months, she knows the importance of efficient studying by finding the techniques that best suit each individual.
 After all, that was how she was able to score a 131 in both the Chem/Phys and Psyc/Soc sections!

 -